teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_navigation_menu/uc2_header/uc21_about_G4IT.md

 1. Click on the "About Us" menu button then click on "Useful information" link located in the navigation bar.

-2. Within the useful information page, locate the 'Service Opening Hours' section, Here, you'll find all the information you need regarding the platform's operating hours.
+2. Within the useful information page, locate the 'Business hours' section, Here, you'll find all the information you need regarding the platform's operating hours.

 #### Sequence Diagram